(Updated 17. Septmeber 2022)

 Think about it like this:

-Notice how the market is relatively calm a year or two before the halving, but after each halving, the price increases exponentially?
+Notice how the market is relatively calm a year or two before the halving, but the price increases exponentially after each halving?

 This is key to understand for all crypto investors, even if you invest exclusively in altcoins.

-The reason is that altcoins, including Ethereum, are bound to the Bitcoin cycles.
+The reason is that altcoins, including Ethereum, follow Bitcoin’s price movements.

-Take a look at the Ethereum price chart, with the halving of Bitcoin pointed out:
+Take a look at the Ethereum price chart, with the halvings of Bitcoin pointed out:

 We see the same pattern with Ethereum – an exponential increase in price after Bitcoin halvings.